iamKarthikBK/chromite/docs/source/chromite.rst

 Target Buffer (BTB) with 32 entries, a 512 entry Branch History Table (BHT) and a
 8 entry Return Address Stack (RAS).
+All of which is configurable at compile time by setting the :ref:`branch_predictor` parameters.

 .. note:: Each of the parameters above are configurable at design time.